The Benefits of Employee Voice at Work

-This ambiguity about what we know and believe was not much of an issue in the industrial age but today, in the knowledge economy, is a major barrier to organisational effectiveness.
+This ambiguity about what we know and believe was not much of an issue in the industrial age but today, in the knowledge economy, is a major barrier to organizational effectiveness.

 For example, I have heard people refer to Twitter as the production line of the knowledge age, bringing them new learning and knowledge.

 But if this is the case, then voice is the key production mechanism.
-Without employee voice, an organisation will not be able to produce the outputs it needs to, in knowledge terms.
+Without employee voice, an organization will not be able to produce the outputs it needs to, in knowledge terms.

 2. The capability of employees can be further enhanced by effective HR and management processes, many of which depend on, or can be enhanced by, employee voice.

 Recruitment, onboarding, career management, performance management and other aspects of HR are all supported by enhanced voice.
 For example recruitment advertising will always play a role in any company’s resourcing strategy.
-However developing employee ambassadors who can discuss and demonstrate the organisation’s employer brand is likely to generate better hires and will do so more effectively and efficiently.
-Example activities could include promoting opportunities outside the firm and making employee referrals into the organisation.
+However, developing employee ambassadors who can discuss and demonstrate the organization’s employer brand is likely to generate better hires and will do so more effectively and efficiently.
+Example activities could include promoting opportunities outside the firm and making employee referrals into the organization.

-In career management, most organisations recognise that the days of the chess grand master, plotting the movement of talent across the organisational chess board, are well and truly over as organisations have become far too complex for this approach to work.
+In career management, most organizations recognise that the days of the chess grand master, plotting the movement of talent across the organizational chess board, are well and truly over as organizations have become far too complex for this approach to work.

 Similar benefits like these exist in most other HR process areas leading to significant potential to boost the capability, or human capital, of employees.

-3. Employee voice does not just help develop individual employee capability, but also the employees’ engagement, and retention within the organisation.
+3. Employee voice does not just help develop individual employee capability, but also the employees’ engagement, and retention within the organization.

-Allowing employees to talk openly displays a level of trust which leads to employees feeling more valued and more connected to leaders of an organisation as well as to other employees.
+Allowing employees to talk openly displays a level of trust which leads to employees feeling more valued and more connected to leaders of an organization as well as to other employees.

 This is why the UK’s Engage for Success movement defines employee voice as one of their four main enablers of engagement and there is plenty of evidence on the movement’s website showing how engagement leads to higher productivity, improved innovation and a raft of other benefits.

-4. The organisation misses out from a lack of employee voice.
+4. The organization misses out from a lack of employee voice.

 Sharing of information through employee voice helps people connect over content they find interesting and to form communities of interest, helping to generate new knowledge.
 It also helps people identify others with similar interests and passions and to form ‘propersonal’ (professional and personal) relationships with these other individuals.

-5. Employee voice articulates and helps shape an organisation’s culture and is a major enabler to cultural change.
+5. Employee voice articulates and helps shape an organization’s culture and is a major enabler to cultural change.